daysofwonder/asmodeenet_widgets_js/README.md

 AsmodeeNet Widget JS Library
 --------------

-This library provides access to some widgets usable in your website, and giving some user's profile information, like you can have on the Asmodee.net Account's profile page.
+This library provides access to some Widgets usable directly in your own website.
+These Widgets give some user profile information pieces, like the ones you can see on the Asmodee.net Account Profile pages.

-These widgets are pure javascript code (internally written using Vue.js) injectable in your page without other dependencies than the main [Asmodee.net SSO JS](https://github.com/daysofwonder/asmodeenet_sso_js) library.
+These Widgets are pure javascript code (internally written using Vue.js) injectable in your page without any other dependencies than the main [Asmodee.net SSO JS](https://github.com/daysofwonder/asmodeenet_sso_js) library.

-`Important`: When you call the [init](https://github.com/daysofwonder/asmodeenet_sso_js#initialization) of the SSO library, you pass a *client_id* for the configuration of user's connection.
+`Important`: When you call the [init](https://github.com/daysofwonder/asmodeenet_sso_js#initialization) of the SSO library, you pass a *client_id* for the configuration of the user's connection.
 To be able to use the Widget library, the client id of your app should be authorized server side.
-For this, contact us to add to whitelist.
+Contact us so that we add your app to the whitelist.

-It could be used for logged or unlogged user.
-For unlogged, not all widgets are usable. (cf. [Widgets list](#widgets-list))
+The library can be used for logged or unlogged user.
+For unlogged users, not all Widgets are usable (cf. [Widgets list](#widgets-list)).

 **Table of contents**
 * [Installation](#installation)